Guide context

 GCSE Chemistry equation revision is different from reading a formula list.
 Students need to balance symbol equations, understand state symbols where required, use reacting ratios, control units and connect equations to practical data.
 This page organises the highest-friction equation skills so revision can become more precise than 'do more Chemistry'.

-Try a free question · Exam questions by topic · Predicted topics 2026 · All subjects
+Start low-focus cards · Exam questions by topic · Predicted topics 2026 · All subjects

 Check that atoms balance on both sides, that the equation matches the reaction described, and that any calculation uses the correct substance and units.